Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 The Chagos Islands: in summary

-I personally think the new announcement is terrific news.
-My new book “Lessons in Diplomacy: Politics, Power and Parties“, has a chapter about Britain’s Overseas Territories, including the Falklands, St Helena and the Caribbean territories, entitled “How to grapple with a legacy of colonialism”.
-I note optimistically the opening of negotiations on the Chagos Islands in 2022.
-But I also point out that the OTs are famous for generating complex problems.
+I personally thought the deal announced in 2024 was good news.
+My 2024 book “Lessons in Diplomacy: Politics, Power and Parties“, has a chapter about Britain’s Overseas Territories.
+It is entitled “How to grapple with a legacy of colonialism”.
+I noted optimistically the opening of negotiations on the Chagos Islands in 2022.
+But I also pointed out that the OTs are famous for generating complex problems.
 ‘In few places,’ I write, ‘is the contrast between “easy-looking path to solution” and “ghastly morass of quicksand” so stark as in the British Overseas Territories.”
-The Chagos Islands deal announced on 3 October solves a lot of problems.
-It will, no doubt also create new ones.
-Let us hope they are lesser ones.

 What next?